While online shopping may be more popular these days, Americans are still spending a substantial amount of time (and money) at supermarkets.

 - Penn State: “Are Canned and Frozen Fruits and Veggies as Healthy as Fresh?”

-- FDA: “Understanding and Using the Nutrition Facts Label.”
+- FDA: "How to Understand and Use the Nutrition Facts Label"